OliverHarrison/ImageProcessor/README.md

 # ImageProcessor

-A C++ demo project that explores image processing alorthims on PNG images.
+A C++ demo project that explores image processing algorithms on PNG images.

 ## Motivation

 I made this project to:
 * demonstrate my abilities in C++.
-* explore the K-Means alogrithm and convolution functions.
+* explore the K-Means algorithm and convolution functions.
 * have some fun with images.

 ## Installation

 This project is compiled using g++ and make.
 To install, clone this repository and run `make` in the project root folder.
-This will generate an executeable in the `/bin` directory.
+This will generate an executable in the `/bin` directory.

 ## Execution Example